Finance Executive

 Monitor and manage your credit score

-Q16.
-How do you use vlookup?
+Q. How do you use VLOOKUP?

 VLOOKUP is a function in Excel used to search for a specific value in a table and return a corresponding value.